-be called a girl until I started work at the phone company.
-As an operator, you are seen as a child, you are subyou are seen as a child, you are sub-ject to constant supervision - both visu-ally and audially.
+I didn't know what it really meant to be called a girl until I started work at the plone company.
+As an operator, you are seen as a child, you are sub-ject to constant supervision - both visu-ally and audially.
 You are expected to stay healthy for Ma Bell.
-For most lo us, there is, in reality, no sick leave.
-Anyone who accumulates too many ab-Anyone who accumulates too many absences may lose her job.
-But since operators are harassed for being absent for sickness and get no pay when they are absent, many come to work and expose their fellow workers, I remember my T.O.M. (a supervisor of supervisors) telling me that "there are ways" to keep from getting sick.
-Unfortunately she neglected to tell me what they were.
-She must know something that medical science has been working on for years, As an operator, you may secretly be
+For most of us, there is, in reality, no sick leave.
+Anyone who accumulates too many ab-sences may head her since ab-Anyone who accumulates too many ab-sences may lose her job.
+But since op-erators are harassed for being absent for sickness and get no pay when they are absent, many come to work and ex-pose their fellow workers, I remember my T.O.M. (a supervisor of supervi-sors) telling me that "there are ways" to keep from getting sick.
+Unfortunately she neglected to tell me what they were, She must know something that medical science has been working on for years.
+As an operator, you may secretly be in are reary people exactly what the customer said.
+I always knew people hated the phong company, but having to deal with thes people's hostilities every day is some thing thar really can drive a person ma-ministic when you have no recours especially when you have no recours You have to sit and take their shit a You have to sit and take their shit and you aren't supposed to hang up.
+Opca-ators caught disconnecting obnoxious customers can be fired.
+(Can you imag-ine someone calling you at home and calling you a fucking birch and not be able to hang up or give him hell?)
+In training, we are given all sorts of pro-paganda about being courteous to cus-tomers and how the chose company. tomers and how the phone company feels that the customers should get the best service possible.
+Ithink everyone work realizes however what happe bills, ens when customer's can't pay their

+Science has been working on tor years.
 As an operator, you may secretly be listened to at anytime.
 And, boy do I hate to get caught making mistakes; those people really try to make you feel like you have committed some grave sin.
-Most of the things they trap you in are really petty -- like not hearing exactly what the customer said.
+Most of the things they tray you in are really petty - like not hearing exactly what the customer said.